wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 = Can someone subscribe to the mobile list by sending text message? =

-Yes, the plug-in is integrated with <a href="http://www.txtimpact.com/sms-marketing/">TXTImpact sms marketing platform </a> to receive text messages from users.
+Yes, the plug-in is integrated with TXTImpact <a href="http://www.txtimpact.com/sms-marketing/">sms marketing platform </a> to receive text messages from users.
 You can setup a keyword on TXTImpact platform and configure your blog sms Callback URL to allow users to subscribe to your mobile list.